GoogleCloudPlatform/magic-modules/docs/content/get-started/how-magic-modules-works.md

 ### Handwritten

 Handwritten resources and datasources are technically part of MMv1; however, they are not generated from YAML configurations.
-Instead, they are written as Go code with minimal ruby "version guards" to exclude beta-only features from the `google` provider.
+Instead, they are written as Go code with minimal go template "version guards" to exclude beta-only features from the `google` provider.

 Handwritten resources and datasources can be grouped by "service", which generally corresponds to the API subdomain the resource or datasource interacts with.